 Specific studies have shown that Chaga Mushroom induced changes to the gut microbiota and increased Bacteroidetes species.
 Reishi mushrooms also increasing Bifidobacterium species, both of which are very advantageous to a healthy gut, which we know is the epicenter of our wellbeing (7).

-When it comes to weight loss, I know for me, I look at it from a holistic perspective because calories aren’t just calories, and there’s often numerous underlying mechanisms in why weight isn’t lost.
+When it comes to weight loss or any weight loss program, I know for me, I look at it from a holistic perspective because calories aren’t just calories, and there’s often numerous underlying mechanisms in why weight isn’t lost.

 It can be stress, a lack of sleep, low thyroid function, hormone imbalances, anxiety, under or over-exercising, and wrong food choices, to name a few.